 Kids with ADHD have trouble managing time.
-They're also easily distracted.
+They also get off track easily.
 A schedule can help with both problems.

-Like the daily assignments, break down big, long-term projects (such as a diorama or a book report) into simple steps with your child.
-Then set up a schedule with a due date for each step.
-Check that they're meeting these deadlines to get the project done on time.
+Like the daily assignments, break down big, long-term projects (like a diorama or a book report) into simple steps.
+Set up a schedule with a due date for each step.
+These small deadlines will help them get the project done on time.

-A child who takes ADHD medication may do a lot better earlier in the afternoon, when the medication is still effective.
-Doing homework later in the evening, when the medication has worn off, can be a lot harder.
+A child who takes ADHD medication may study better earlier in the afternoon, when the drugs are still in effect.
+They may have a hard time later in the evening, after they wear off.

 They're not bribes.
 It's OK to reward your child when they do a good job.
 A little encouragement can go a long way.

 Some parents set up a currency -- poker chips, for example -- in return for getting homework done.
 Your kid can turn the chips in later for rewards they like, such as time to watch TV or play a video game.

 Your child might spend hours on their homework, then lose it or forget to hand it in.
 An organized binder or folder system, with pockets for new assignments and finished homework, can help get the papers across the finish line.

 This last one is a bonus for you.
 It's not uncommon for a kid with ADHD to miss a due date or misunderstand instructions.
 Create a backup plan.
 Talk to your child's teacher -- weekly or even daily -- about upcoming assignments.